Things they say

 ‘There’s a problem with this bouzouki.
 I can’t put the b….y thing down’

-Angry telephone message from Pete Coe after collecting his new bouzouki, early 1990s.
+Angry voicemail from Pete Coe the day after collecting his new bouzouki, early 1990s.

 ‘You’ve done the folk music world a great favour…’